John Thomas Lupton: Early life

-Lupton was born near Winchester, Virginia, and received a degree in law from the University of Virginia.
+Lupton was born near Winchester, Virginia, and received his undergraduate degree from Roanoke College in 1884 follow by his law degree from the University of Virginia.
 After a visit to the home of a fellow student, he settled in Chattanooga, Tennessee in 1887.

 Lupton soon met Elizabeth Patten, daughter of Chattanooga Medicine Company founder Zeboim Cartter Patten, and they married on November 14, 1889.
 They had a son, Thomas Cartter Lupton, to whom they left the bulk of their combined wealth.

 Career

 After his marriage, Lupton took a job as legal counsel to the Chattanooga Medicine Company (now Chattem), eventually becoming company vice president and treasurer.

 Lupton, Whitehead and Thomas were the primary investors in the Dixie Coca-Cola Bottling Company, the first Coca-Cola bottling plant in the United States.
 Following the business' rapid success, the partners divided the country into territories and gave various family members responsibility over them and began selling bottling franchises.
 By 1909, nearly 400 bottling operations had been opened.

+John Thomas Lupton died in Brevard, North Carolina on July 31, 1933.

 Lupton's grandson, John T. Lupton II, sold the family's bottling operations back to Coca-Cola in 1986 for $1.4 billion in cash.